 Much of my work has focused on understanding the impact of technology and tools on workers, their tasks and the new work processes that develop as a result of a change or introduction of technology in their work.

-Rogers, ML, Sockolow,PS, Bowles,KH, Hand, K, & George, J. (in press, 2013), Use of a Human Factors Approach to Uncover Informatics Needs of Nurses in Documentation of care.
+Rogers, ML, Sockolow,PS, Bowles,KH, Hand, K, & George, J. (2013), Use of a Human Factors Approach to Uncover Informatics Needs of Nurses in Documentation of care.
 International Journal for Medical Informatics.

 Rogers, M., Zach, L., An, Y and Dalrymple, P. (2012).
 Capturing Information Needs of Care Providers to Support Knowledge Sharing and Distributed Decision Making.
 Applied Clinical Informatics.
 3: 1–13